The absolute best grilled chicken marinade recipe! This easy-to-whip-together marinade will become a summer staple.

 This past winter, our back deck had several feet of snow on it and when the husband came home from work, I handed him a snow shovel and a plate of marinated chicken to grill.
 He didn’t even bat an eye at that since we have a deal where he grills the chicken when its frozen outside as long as I have marinated chicken ready. ??

 I will admit, grilling chicken in the summer is far more comfortable than in the dead of winter.
 Not to mention, there are so many options for easy fruit and vegetable salsas (YUM) to top the grilled chicken.
-One of my personal favorites is this black bean and mango salsa.
+One of my personal favorites is this mango salsa.
 Delish!

-This marinade is amazing!
-It’s adapted from this honey-lime chicken marinade and a family recipe.
+This grilled chicken marinade is amazing!
+It’s adapted from this honey-lime chicken marinade and is our go-to marinade for chicken now.
 The only thing that is probably a little strange about this recipe is that the chicken is best after only marinating for 5-6 hours.

 - 1 and 1/2 pounds boneless skinless chicken breasts